Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Introduction and outlook

-SN medium is not transparent for neutrinos of all flavours, and their dispersion relations change, as compared to the vacuum case $\omega = |k|$~\cite{Notzold:1987ik}.
+SN medium is not transparent for neutrinos of all flavors, and their dispersion relations change, as compared to the vacuum case $\omega = |k|$~\cite{Notzold:1987ik}.
 In the models with \textit{sterile neutrinos} ($\nu_s$) -- massive neutral particles, that mix with active neutrinos -- this may lead to the enhancement of active-sterile mixing, similarly to the solar MSW effect~\cite{Wolfenstein:1977ue,Mikheev:1986gs}.
-Feeble interaction of the resulting particles allows them to escape from the interiors of SNe.
+Feeble interaction of the resulting particles allow them to escape from the interiors of SNe.